Orange-OpenSource/Orange-Boosted-Bootstrap/.github/CONTRIBUTING.md

 restrictions:

 - Please **do not** use the issue tracker for personal support requests.
 Stack Overflow ([`bootstrap-5`](https://stackoverflow.com/questions/tagged/bootstrap-5) tag), [our GitHub Discussions](https://github.com/twbs/bootstrap/discussions) or [IRC](/README.md#community) are better places to get help for things related to Bootstrap.
-  For Boosted specific personal support requests, please contact directly Boosted Core Team via Orange internal tools.
+  For OUDS Web specific personal support requests, please contact directly OUDS Web Core Team via Orange internal tools.

 - Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.